MattGri/To-Do/README.md

 # Project Overview  🎉
-I created a to do app in which you can add tasks and delete them.
+I created a to-do app in which you can add tasks and delete them.

 # Technologies 🔧